 If an employee who has wrongfully broken a contract takes service with a new employer, the new employer shall be liable jointly and severally with the employee for any prejudice caused to the former employer if he has induced the employee to leave his former employment or if he has engaged or continued to employ an employee whom he knew to be already bound by a contract.

-67. Duty of employer to notify Commissioner of certain redundancies

-(1) Any employer proposing to dismiss as redundant ten or more employees at 1 establishment within a period of 30 days or less shall notify the Commissioner in writing of his proposal at least 30 days before the first of those dismissals is proposed to take place.

-(2) At any time after being notified under subsection (1) the Commissioner may by written notice, require the employer to give him such further information as may be specified in that notice.

-(3) If in any case there are any special circumstances rendering it not reasonably practicable to comply with the requirements of this section, the employer shall take such steps towards compliance with such requirements as are reasonably practicable in those circumstances.

 68. Works stores